tousifo/tousifo/README.md

 - 🤝 I’m looking for help with **competitive programming**

-- 👨‍💻 All of my projects are available at [https://github.com/tousifo](https://github.com/tousifo)

-- 📝 I write case studies on [LinkedIn](https://www.linkedin.com/in/tousifo)

 - 💬 Ask me about **Python, C++, C, HTML, Java, Arduino, Machine Learning**

 - 📫 How to reach me **tousifbnn@gmail.com**